DankZone/dankzone.github.io/README.md

-## This is the DankZone discord server website
+## This is the DankZone discord server website repo

 [![Build Status](https://circleci.com/gh/LeoDoesThings/dankzonesite.svg)](https://circleci.com/gh/LeoDoesThings/dankzonesite)</br>
 This repo is made for the Dank Zone discord server.
 This is entirely maintained by the DankZone team.
+Check it out [here](https://dankzone.github.io/).

 ### Contributing